Last Updated: March 2026

 Concept Development

-Our proposed design solution is the revised dating app ‘Circl’ - aiming to redefine authentic digital connection through facilitating real-life interactions and breaking down stigma surrounding online dating.
+Going forward with the AI Event Matching App concept, we developed a revised dating app ‘Circl’ - aiming to redefine digital connection through harnessing slow interactions, real-life meet ups and breaking down harmful cycles of rejection.

 The app proposes 3 key points of differentiation: